When did you ever receive a gift with the intention to make you feel better and lucky?

-He was the author of not only most of the Book of Proverbs, which has over 3,000 proverbs in it, but also the Song of Solomon collection of love poems, and the Book of Ecclesiastes.
+Solomon was the author of not only most of the Book of Proverbs, which has over 3,000 proverbs in it, but also the Song of Solomon collection of love poems, and the Book of Ecclesiastes.

 So, what do the Seals mean?

-You see, King Solomon could speak directly to G-d.
+To start with, King Solomon could speak directly to G-d.

 He was gifted with the ability to command and control demons and speak to animals.